 - Hot glue or super glue

 I used my entire pack of magnetic chips from the Super Magnet Kit Lab, so there are about 100 chips in my bottle.
-If you are just looking for the chips, you can find them here from Discount School Supply.
 I’ve probably misplaced a few along the way, so maybe not quite 100, but close!
-Add as much water as desired, then super glue or hot glue the lid on for little ones who could choke on the magnet chips.
-For my preschoolers I don’t glue the lid shut, and we empty the bottle out each weekend to preserve the life of the magnets.
+Add as much oil as desired, then super glue or hot glue the lid on for little ones who could choke on the magnet chips.

-Here’s how magnetic chips work without any water:
+Here’s how magnetic chips work without any liquid:

-Now here’s how much stronger the magnetic attraction is between the magnet wand and magnetic chips with the water:
+Now here’s how much stronger the magnetic attraction is between the magnet wand and magnetic chips with the liquid: